Last Updated: Dec 22, 2022

 And, even if you’re not good at self-promotion, there’s no need to lose your sleep over it.
 You see, you can learn anything if you’re willing to put in the work.
 Just don’t expect to get rich overnight.
 Because you see…

-Modeling is a career, not a magical fairy tale where you can do anything with just a stroke of the magic wand.
+Modeling is a career, not a magical fairy tale where you can do anything with just a stroke of a magic wand.

 Actually, in modeling, you need to work your ass off, and even then, there’s no guarantee that you’d be able to make it big.
 Now, I am not saying that you can’t.
 What I am only saying is that there are no guarantees.